- Fire Safety

 Health and safety is dependent on the cooperation and actions of the entire University community.

-The Environmental Health and Safety has been delegated the responsibility of managing the safety and health programs at the University of North Dakota.
+The Office of Safety has been delegated the responsibility of managing the safety and health programs at the University of North Dakota.
 If you have any questions, concerns, or need help with safety issues, please contact us by phone at 701-777-3341 or email us at firstname.lastname@example.org.
 To meet our staff click here.

 Loss Control Committee